 A supportive friend recommended I join the Everything Macarons Facebook Group.
 You know how some groups are nominally about one thing, but everyone goes off topic?
 Not this one.
 Everything about Everything Macarons is … macarons.
 All macarons.
 All of the time.

 The group gave me a starting place for this week, which was the basic recipe from Indulge with Mimi.
 I followed the instructions.
 This recipe made me whip egg whites by a hand mixer instead of my stand mixer.
 It took a long time.
-I turned the bowl upside down over my head to confirm that they had reached firm peak stage (that’s how you tell, right?).
+I turned the bowl upside down over my head to confirm that they had reached firm peak stage.

 They developed a skin much more quickly than macarons in the past, and I baked them on parchment instead of a Silpat.
-They had legs!
+They had feet!

-I don’t know if any of those things made the difference.
-They’re far from perfect.
-But, without a doubt, filled with a peanut butter buttercream, they are delicious (Do ignore the colors.
-I have a young child who likes decorating…).
 I still need to work on my piping skills to get better rounds and flat tops.
-But whether macaron or macaroon, I’m confident that I passed this challenge.
+But whether it’s macaron or macaroon, I’m confident that I passed this challenge.

 On to the next one!